contentauth/c2pa-python/docs/selective-manifests.md

 with open("source.jpg", "rb") as source, open("output.jpg", "w+b") as dest:
     manifest_bytes = builder.sign("image/jpeg", source, dest)
-    # manifest_bytes contains the full manifest store
+    # manifest_bytes contains the full manifest store.
-    # Upload manifest_bytes to the remote URL
+    # Upload manifest_bytes to the remote URL.
-    # The output asset has no embedded manifest
+    # The output asset has no embedded manifest.
 ```

 Reading back: